anbu-latecso/note/introduction.md

 5. the virtual mechine starts reading the image and asked the os installation and configuration. the instruction is more general so i skip those procedure here. simple google search will guide you to install and configure.

+After the above steps the virtual box image exported in the name of proserv kept into VBimg1

 ## after os installation to upto ssh installation

 1. after installing the os get into the os. and execute the first step.